phrase/PhraseAppXcode/README.md

 # PhraseApp for Xcode

 This plugin integrates [PhraseApp](https://www.phraseapp.com/) into Xcode.
+Current version is `1.1.0`.

 ## Installation